John N. Shive

-John Northrup Shive (February 22, 1913 – June 1, 1984) was an American physicist and inventor.
+John Northrop Shive (February 22, 1913 – June 1, 1984) was an American physicist and inventor.
 He made notable contributions in electronic engineering and solid-state physics during the early days of transistor development at Bell Laboratories.
 In particular, he produced experimental evidence that holes could diffuse through bulk germanium, and not just along the surface as previously thought.
 This paved the way from Bardeen and Brattain's point-contact transistor to Shockley's more-robust junction transistor.
 Shive is best known for inventing the phototransistor in 1948 (a device that combines the sensitivity to light of a photodiode and the current gain of a transistor), and for the Shive wave machine in 1959 (an educational apparatus used to illustrate wave motion).

 Early life and education

 John N. Shive was born in Baltimore, Maryland, on February 22, 1913, and grew up in New Jersey.
 Shive graduated from Rutgers University with a BS in physics and chemistry in 1934.
 He also earned a PhD from Johns Hopkins University, submitting a dissertation Practice and theory of the modulation of Geiger counters in 1939.
 Shive became a fellow of the American Physical Society, a member of the American Association for the Advancement of Science, and was a member of the Phi Beta Kappa and Sigma Xi fraternities.